 On the eastern side of Charlestown lies Edie’s Kitchen, while if you go southwest to Falmouth, you can dine in style at the upmarket Restaurant Four.

 Time to explore the north-eastern part of the area for the final leg of your Cornwall itinerary of 3 days.
-Get yourself a sunbathing spot on the Fistral Beach or the Watergate Bay Beach.
+Head out from your gorgeous Plum home and get yourself a sunbathing spot on the Fistral Beach or the Watergate Bay Beach.
 With its strong waves, it’s (another) surfing hub, while the Blue Reef Aquarium features an underwater tunnel allowing you to feel like you’re walking or swimming with sharks and rays.

 The Scarlet Restaurant is a gem that makes for an idyllic lunch destination.
 Once you’ve filled your gullets, it’s time to return to Cornwall’s famous sandy strands and soak in the sun.
 The less lazy among you could travel a little east to the Carnewas at Bedruthan Steps to see the rock formations in the sea.
 In the evening, discuss the

 arguments amazing memories you’ve made with your family at the exclusive Samphire Restaurant or the Beach View Restaurant, both of which have…views…of the beach.